Altinn/altinn-studio-docs/content/app/development/configuration/authorisation/_index.en.md

 and that it is recommended to always delegate read permissions to entities with writing permissions.
 {{% /notice%}}

-### Rights for role haver
+### Permissions for roles
-The rules that give the daily leader (DAGL) or Accountant assistant (REGNA) permissions to instantiate, write read and delete instances of the applicationare defined in the policy file.
+The rules that give the CEO (DAGL) or accountant assistant (REGNA) permissions to instantiate, write read and delete instances of the application are defined in the policy file.

 A complete list of role types can be found [here](https://www.altinn.no/api/metadata/roledefinitions).